So you have your own definition, about expat vs immigrant but a popular one is this

 Now it is not a term meant to demean, it is simply a term that is accurate, those people are Migrating.

 I cannot see how anyone would think this to be odd, if you were in the position they were, would you make the trek?
-Lets consider it this way, Birds are smart enough to Migrate in winter for a better life, so when Humans do it we should not be surprised, in my mind MIGRATION means groups of people (What does it mean to you?)…. anyway would YOU be offended if I called you a Migrant?
+Birds migrate in winter for a better life.
+If humans do it, it shouldn’t surprise us.
+To me, migration means groups of people.
+What does it mean to you? anyway would YOU be offended if I called you a Migrant?

 A WHITE MAN IN SPAIN